Learn

 How do CD rates work?

-Most CD rates compound based on annual percentage yield, or APY.
+Most CD rates are compounded based on annual percentage yield, or APY.
 This is the annual interest rate after compounding, or when your account earns money from both the original deposit and the increasing interest.
 If it does not compound or if the interest payments are taken out, the account will not earn the stated APY.

 What is the difference between the interest rate and annual percentage yield (APY)?